 UPDATED COVID-19 Information

 Cabot Public Schools is committed to keeping our students and parents informed.
-That is why we have created and UPDATED our popular Frequently Asked Questions section regarding COVID-19 & Quarantine for the 2021-2022 school year.
+That is why we have created and UPDATED our popular Frequently Asked Questions section regarding COVID-19 & Quarantine for K-12 students for the 2021-2022 school year.

 *Please understand, Cabot Public Schools is following the directives/guidelines set forth by the Arkansas Department of Health and the Arkansas Department of Education's Division of Elementary and Secondary Education.